lanjiangboston/GiniClust/README.md

 # Preparation
 Download the zip file GiniClust.zip and unzip it.
-The unzipped folder contains one script 'Giniclust_Main.R', one folder 'Rfunction' including R scripts for all functions and two data samples 'Data_GBM.csv' and 'Data_qPCR.csv'.
+The unzipped folder contains one script 'Giniclust_Main.R', one folder 'Rfunction' including R scripts for all functions and two data samples 'Data_GBM.csv' (an RNAseq dataset) and 'Data_qPCR.csv' (a qPCR dataset).

 Make sure 'Giniclust_Main.R', 'Rfunction' and input data are all saved in the same directory.